mlswg/mls-architecture/draft-ietf-mls-architecture.md

 even if it is owned by someone who owns another member of the group.
 Restoring history is typically not allowed at the protocol level but applications can elect to provide such a mechanism outside of MLS.
-Such mechanisms, if used, may undermine the FS and PCS guarantees provided by MLS.
+Such mechanisms, if used, may reduce the FS and PCS guarantees provided by MLS.

-### Extensibility / Pluggability
+### Extensibility

-Messages that do not affect the group state can carry an arbitrary payload with the purpose of sharing that payload between group members.
-No assumptions are made about the format of the payload.
+The MLS protocol provides several extension points where additional information can be provided.
+Extensions to KeyPackages allow clients to disclose additional information about their capabilities.
+Groups can also have extension data associated to them, and the group agreement properties of MLS will confirm that all members of the group agree on the content of these extensions.

+Application messages carried by MLS are opaque; they can contain arbitrary data.
+The MLS framing for application messages also provides a field where clients can send information that is authenticated but not encrypted.
+Such information can be used by servers that handle the message, but group members are assured that it has not been tampered with.

 ### Federation